justinbaskaran/Credit-Card-Analysis/README.md

 ## Goal:

 I want to see if there is a relationship between income level (after taxes), and financial responsibility.
 To measure financial responsibility we can use the average amount of days a payment was delayed past the due date.
-(A financially responsible person would pay their debts by the date it's due.)

 ## Methodology: